ansible/jewel/gateway_configuration_collection/roles/users/README.md

 Enabling these variables enforce default values on options that are optional in the gateway API.
 This should be enabled to enforce configuration and prevent configuration drift.
 It is recomended to be enabled, however it is not enforced by default.

-Enabling this will enforce configurtion without specifying every option in the configuration files.
+Enabling this will enforce configuration without specifying every option in the configuration files.

 'gateway_configuration_users_enforce_defaults' defaults to the value of 'gateway_configuration_enforce_defaults' if it is not explicitly called.
 This allows for enforced defaults to be toggled for the entire suite of gateway configuration roles with a single variable, or for the user to selectively use it.